smart-data-models/dataModel.Environment/NoiseLevelObserved/doc/spec_IT.md

       type: string
       x-ngsi:
         type: Property
+    obstacles:
+      description: 'Type of potential obstacles between the sensor and the noise source.'
+      type: string
+      x-ngsi:
+        type: Property
     owner:
       description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
       items: